 If they won’t or can’t, then it’s onto the other options.

 This will be the first (and sometimes only) option you’re given.
+It sounds easy – they’ll do the all organisation and grading, and usually most of the teaching, and you just have to submit the work.
 My advice?

 Don’t do distance education if you don’t have to.

 Yes, that’s blunt.
-But distance ed, which is basically public school at home, can be hell for travellers.
+But distance ed, which is basically public school at home, can be horrible for travellers.
 Here’s why.

 There’s definitely some positives too – you don’t need to worry about writing a homeschooling plan or being approved, and all the work is provided for you complete with schedules.
 You can also access teacher help when you need it.
 However, I really don’t think that it meshes well with travelling, and many travellers i’ve met have only spent a few months on distance ed before becoming frustrated with the limitations and changing to homeschooling.